FAQ

 WHAT IS A UAV?

 A UAV is what we more commonly call a "drone".
 This is a misnomer because we have been using drones in the military for a few decades now.
 The initials "UAV" stand for Unmanned Aerial Vehicle, or UAS for Unmanned Aerial System, per the FAA.
 Drones are, in fact, the UAV's used by the military for warfare, such as the well known Predator and Reaper drones.
-UAV's are what we use in the civilian world for flying in drone races, taking pictures and videos and recreational purposes.
-The Museum of the USAF hosts drone races annually.
+UAV's are what we use in the civilian world for flying in drone races, taking pictures and videos and other recreational and commercial purposes.

 HOW LONG HAVE DRONES (UAVs) BEEN IN USE?